michaelrommel/articles/create/2025-02-16-flowmeter.md

 integrated into Grafana for a dashboard view of the system's health.
 The costs were -- even considering all the iterations I went through -- less than 16 EUR.

-It will be interesting to see how well it will perform, if I switch to hard tubings in the next build.
+It will be interesting to see how well it will perform, if I switch to hard tubes in the next build.
 The design files for the 3d prints can be requested [here](https://github.com/michaelrommel/articles/discussions/3).